paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-156-health-information-technology.md

 **(e) Access to certain information in electronic format** In applying section 164.524 of title 45, Code of Federal Regulations, in the case that a covered entity uses or maintains an electronic health record with respect to protected health information of an individual—

-(1) the individual shall have a right to obtain from such covered entity a copy of such information in an electronic format and, if the individual chooses, to direct the covered entity to transmit such copy directly to an entity or person designated by the individual, provided that any such choice is clear, conspicuous, and specific; and
+(1) the individual shall have a right to obtain from such covered entity a copy of such information in an electronic format and, if the individual chooses, to direct the covered entity to transmit such copy directly to an entity or person designated by the individual, provided that any such choice is clear, conspicuous, and specific;

+(2) if the individual makes a request to a business associate for access to, or a copy of, protected health information about the individual, or if an individual makes a request to a business associate to grant such access to, or transmit such copy directly to, a person or entity designated by the individual, a business associate may provide the individual with such access or copy, which may be in an electronic form, or grant or transmit such access or copy to such person or entity designated by the individual; and

-(2) notwithstanding paragraph (c)(4) of such section, any fee that the covered entity may impose for providing such individual with a copy of such information (or a summary or explanation of such information) if such copy (or summary or explanation) is in an electronic form shall not be greater than the entity’s labor costs in responding to the request for the copy (or summary or explanation).
+(3) notwithstanding paragraph (c)(4) of such section, any fee that the covered entity may impose for providing such individual with a copy of such information (or a summary or explanation of such information) if such copy (or summary or explanation) is in an electronic form shall not be greater than the entity’s labor costs in responding to the request for the copy (or summary or explanation).

 ### Statutory Notes

 #### References in Text
 Section 13423, referred to in subsec. (b)(3), means section 13423 of div.
 A of Pub.
 L. 111–5, which is set out as an Effective Date note under [section 17931 of this title](./chapter-156-health-information-technology.md#section-17931).

-Section 13101, referred to in subsec. (c)(2), means section 13101 of div.
+[Section 300jj–12(b)(2)(B)(iv) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section300jj–12/b/2/B/iv&num=0&edition=prelim), as added by section 13101, referred to in subsec. (c)(2), means [section 300jj–12(b)(2)(B)(iv) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section300jj–12/b/2/B/iv&num=0&edition=prelim) as added by section 13101 of div.
 A of Pub.
-L. 111–5.
+L. 111–5, which was repealed by Pub.
+L. 114–255, div.
+A, title IV, § 4003(e)(1), Dec.
+13, 2016, 130 Stat.
+1168.
+Similar provisions as pertaining to the HIT Advisory Committee are contained in [section 300jj–12(b)(2)(B)(ii) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section300jj–12/b/2/B/ii&num=0&edition=prelim) as enacted by Pub.
+L. 114–255.

+#### Amendments
+2016—Subsec. (e)(2), (3).
+Pub.
+L. 114–255 added par.
+(2) and redesignated former par.
+(2) as (3).

 <a id="section-17937"></a>